-The successful candidate will not need to be pension professional, but must be able to demonstrate some of those skills and experience set out in the role and person specification attached at annex A. Individuals are not expected to possess all the skills and knowledge listed, as this document sets out the skill-set across the whole Board.
+The successful candidate will not need to be pension professional, but must be able to demonstrate some of those skills and experience set out in the role and person specification attached at annex A. Individuals are not expected to possess all the skills and knowledge listed, as that document sets out the skill-set required for the Board as a whole.
 In particular, we are looking for: